VictorCannestro/drafttable/README.md

 types. `DraftTable` objects have a variety of capabilities to process tabular data.

 ## Features
-- Import data from CSV, URL, or a collection of user defined Java objects
+- Import data from CSV, TSV, URL, Fixed Width text file, or a collection of user defined Java objects
-- Export data to a CSV, JSON, or a collection of user defined Java objects
+- Export data to a CSV, JSON, Fixed Width text file, or a collection of user defined Java objects
 - Map/Filter/Reduce operations
 - Sorting capabilities
 - Grouping and aggregation